-The CONSULTANT shall compare the Gainesville Urbanized Area Transportation System model automobile occupancy rates to results of the 2015 American Community Survey and the Census Transportation Planning Package and revise where necessary.
+The CONSULTANT shall compare the Gainesville Urbanized Area Transportation System model automobile occupancy rates to results of the 2020 Census and the Census Transportation Planning Package and revise where necessary.

-3.7 REVIEW TRANSIT PARAMETERS
+3.7 REVIEW BICYCLE, PEDESTRIAN, MICROMOBILITY AND TRANSIT PARAMETERS

-The CONSULTANT shall review and, if necessary, revise the Florida Standard Urban Transportation Modeling Structure system files to ensure that all modes, local bus, express bus and walk modes, currently used in the study area are accommodated.
+The CONSULTANT shall review and, if necessary, revise the Florida Standard Urban Transportation Modeling Structure system files to ensure that all modes, bicycling, local bus, express bus, micromobility and walk modes, currently used in the study area are accommodated.
 The CONSULTANT shall review and update the parameters used in the input files based on information obtained from the household travel behavior survey and on data used in other urbanized areas of similar size within Florida.
 The CONSULTANT shall coordinate this task with the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, Regional Transit System and the Florida Department of Transportation.